 Gimbutas died in 1994, and Eller and Marler were both writing before the appearance of David Anthony’s book The Horse, the Wheel, and Language: How the Bronze-age Riders from the Eurasian Steppes Shaped the Modern World (review here) in 2007, which was a serious remaking of the Kurgan hypothesis.
 Wikipedia gives a detailed outline of what might be called the “Revised Steppe Theory”.

-Like Gimbutas, Anthony bridges both linguistic and archeological evidence but has had access to a vast amount of work done by Russian or Soviet archeologists that has been exposed since the fall of the Iron Curtain.
+Like Gimbutas, Anthony bridges both linguistic and archeological evidence but unlike her Anthony also had access to a vast amount of work done by Russian or Soviet archeologists which has come to light since the fall of the Iron Curtain.

 Anthony is able to locate the original proto Indo-European (PIE) language more precisely to the Yamna culture, which was strongly patriarchal with a single male sky god and had well-defined cultural horizons.
 Anthony, however, does not buy into the Gimbutas binary between “nomadic pastoralists from north of the Black Sea” and “mature, matristic, horticultural societies of southeast Europe.”